anathefish/BrazeMemoryLeak/README.md

 # Braze Memory Leak Sample

-This is a minimal sample app demonstrating a memory leak in `BrazeActivityLifecycleCallbackListener` (Braze SDK v40.0.2).
+This is a sample app to investigate a potential memory leak in `BrazeActivityLifecycleCallbackListener` (Braze SDK v40.1.0).

 ## Issue Summary

-When using `BrazeActivityLifecycleCallbackListener`, Activities are not garbage collected after being destroyed.
+When using `BrazeActivityLifecycleCallbackListener`, Activities may not be garbage collected after being destroyed.
 The SDK's internal synthetic lambdas capture Activity references and queue them in a `LinkedBlockingQueue` that never drains.

 ## Environment

-- **Braze SDK Version**: 40.0.2 (leak present)
+- **Braze SDK Version**: 40.1.0
-- **Working Version**: 39.0.0 (no leak)
-- **Android Compile SDK**: 34
+- **Android Compile SDK**: 35
+- **Android Target SDK**: 35
+- **Android Min SDK**: 29
-- **Kotlin**: 1.9.20
+- **Kotlin**: 2.2.21
+- **Gradle**: 8.14.3
+- **AGP**: 8.13.1

 ## Steps to Reproduce

 1. Open project in Android Studio
 2. Run the app on a device or emulator
-3. Navigate between activities:
-   - Tap "Open Second Activity"
-   - Press back
-   - Repeat 10-20 times
-4. LeakCanary will automatically detect and report the leaks
+3. Use the **Stress Test** to rapidly cycle through activities:
+   - Navigate to Stress Test from any activity
+   - Run 20-100 cycles
+4. Use the **Background/Foreground Test** to cycle app between background and foreground
-5. Alternatively, use Android Studio Memory Profiler to take a heap dump
+5. Check LeakCanary notification or use Android Studio Memory Profiler to take a heap dump

 ## Expected Behavior